-Everyone who has ever cut a brake or gear cable housing knows how frustrating it can be when you can’t get that clean-cut required for cable to move smoothly.
+Everyone who has ever cut a brake or gear cable housing knows how frustrating it can be when you can’t get that clean cut required for the cable to move smoothly.
 Even worse is when you install it that way, and it starts collapsing on itself with any pressure applied by the brakes or shifters.
 It makes the bike perform badly.

 In this article, I will talk about which tools are great for cutting cables and cable housings, what alternative tools you can use, which tools to avoid, and small details to take cable and housing cutting to perfection.

 To properly cut bike cable housing, you need to use a cable housing cutter tool, which is made to apply pressure equally on each side and make a clean cut.
 To determine the proper length, make sure there is enough cable housing so that the ends are not bent.
 Alternatively, cable housings can be cleanly cut with a Dremel tool as well.

 Before we get into details about how to cut and what tricks you can use to get those perfect cuts, let’s mention the differences between brake cable housings and gear cable housings.